-At the start of term, you’ll receive a Student Organiser which includes a diary as well as an Individual Learning Plan (ILP).
+At the start of term, you'll receive a Student Success Passport which includes a diary as well as an Individual Learning Plan (ILP).
 These will help you to plan your time and manage your assignments.

 You'll have a variety of teaching and learning experiences.
 These can include workshops and skills sessions, lectures, seminars, discussions, student presentations and independent research.

-We advice you talk to your tutor first.
-They may be able to provide all the help that is needed, but if not our Skills Development Centre is designed to support you with skills like writing assignments or organising your time.
+We advise you talk to your tutor first.
+They may be able to provide all the help that is needed, but if not our Additional Learning Support team can support you with skills like writing assignments or organising your time.

 This depends on your programme, but you'll generally be set a piece of assessed work every three weeks.

-Yes, it’s possible to work outside of college time, although you shouldn’t work more than 12 hours per week, as this can badly affect your success at college.
+Yes, it's possible to work outside of college time.
+We recommend that you should work no more than 12 hours per week, as this can affect your success at college.

-Some students are eligible for free meals and help with other costs, from bus passes to buy a uniform.
-To find out more about how we can help with the costs of studying here.
+Some students are eligible for free meals and help with other costs, such as travel passes, uniform and equipment.
+Click here to find out more about how we can help with the costs of studying.